snachodog/choteau_chamber/bylaws.md

 ### ARTICLE XII SEAL

-THE CHAMBER OF COMMERCE shall have a seal of such design that the Board of Directors may adopt.
+The Chamber of Commerce shall have a seal of such design that the Board of Directors may adopt.

 Approved by the membership and dated this 7th day of August, 1997.